universe-7/universe-7.github.io/about.md

 title: About
 ---

-## Universe 7

-is in competition with other universes in the Tournament of Power.
-The original about it below:

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>

+## Universe 7

+is in competition with other universes in the Tournament of Power.
+The original about text below:

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).